sonicnotify/sonicnotify.github.io/_posts/2014-08-16-SupremeLeader.md

 ---
 layout: portfolio_entry
-title: NYC Startup looks to do business with Kim Jung Un
+title: NYC Startup looks to do business with Kim Jong-un
 tags:
 ---